Millions of coffee lovers around the world wake up looking forward to a rich, creamy, delicious espresso every single morning to start the day.

-Also, it wouldn’t hurt to find an espresso machine that has a removable catcher so you can remove it, dump out any excess water into the sink, quickly clean the catch tray itself, and reattach it.
-Removable and washable are two things that you want to look for in an espresso machine.
+Also, it wouldn’t hurt to find an espresso machine that has a removable catcher so you can remove it, dump out any excess water into the sink, quickly clean the drip tray itself, and reattach it.
+Removable and washable are two things that you want to look for in budget espresso machines.

 Criteria 4: Is it easy to use?

 No one wants to feel overwhelmed by a bunch of buttons on a machine that look confusing.
-If simplicity is what you want, you can find a machine that is as simple as adding water, your favorite fine coffee grounds, grinding it up, adding the first shot, and more.
+If simplicity is what you want, you can find a an espresso maker that is as simple as adding water, your favorite fine coffee grounds, grinding it up, pulling the first espresso shot, and more.

-Even if you have never used an espresso machine before, it’s actually very simple to learn.
+Even if you have no experience using espresso makers, they’re actually very simple to learn.
 After a few sessions, you’ll know how to press the coffee, and froth and steam the milk like a pro.